AlbertoFDR/web-security-class/website/source/browser/browser.permissions.md

 ### 7. Permissions-Policy Header vs Feature Policy Header

 The main difference, aside from the name, lies in the syntax used in the header.
+Furthermore, in Permissions-Policy header `none` token is invalid.
 Take a look at these two examples:

 > Feature-Policy: camera 'self'; geolocation 'none'